ourfreewp/wp2/README.md

 - Stretched Link

 ## Plugins
+WP2 leverages a variety of plugins that enhance functionality across different aspects of the site:

 ### Content Management
 - Classic Editor - Replaces the block editor with the traditional editing interface.